-A student who does not have a minimum cumulative attendance of 80% on the first Monday of a month will be contacted and given a warning.
-If a student who has been given a warning does not bring their cumulative attendance to a minimum of 80% by the last Friday of the month, the student will be placed on Attendance Probation for the next eight weeks.
+A student who does not have a minimum cumulative attendance of 80% on the first Monday of the month will be given a verbal or written warning.
+If a student who has been given a warning does not bring their cumulative attendance to a minimum of 80% in four (4) weeks, the student will be placed on Attendance Probation for the next eight (8) weeks.
 The student must meet either in person or via Zoom with the Director of Academics and abide by the terms outlined on the Attendance Probation Form.
-If the student's cumulative attendance is not 80% by the end of the probation period, the student will be dismissed from school and if applicable their SEVIS record will be terminated.
+At the end of the eight (8) weeks, the student must have at least 80% cumulative attendance.
+Failure to do so will result in immediate dismissal from school and if applicable the student will have their SEVIS record terminated.